SantoriniDave.com

 1. Istanbul to Greek Islands Flight

 I am flying from Istanbul to Athens in August.
-Is 90 minutes enough to make a flight to Paros?
+Is two hours enough to make a flight to Paros?

 1. Santorini Dave The Hotel Expert

-90 minutes is almost always enough time for connecting flights in Athens – as long as your flight from Istanbul isn’t late arriving in Athens (which is not a certainty).
+I’m comfortable with 2 hours between flights.
+Two hours is almost always enough time to connect flights in Athens – as long as your flight from Istanbul is on time to arrive in Athens (which is not a certainty).

 2. When to Book Flights Between Greek Islands